 - Actions should be taken for the points that are extremely important.

 In the Western Civilization, Kaizen is divided into four steps: assess, plan, implement and evaluate.
 In the Western workplaces, a “Kaizen blitz” is synonymous with a concentrated effort to make quick changes that will help to achieve short-term goals.

-There are several benefits of the Kaizen continuous improvement process:
+Benefits of the Kaizen continuous improvement process: